SandyHedia/LandVisor_Point_Supervised_Segmentation_project/README.md

 This project tackles **semantic segmentation under weak supervision** using sparse point annotations instead of full pixel-wise labels.

-We implement a **Partial Cross Entropy Loss** that enables training segmentation models using only a small subset of labeled pixels.
+I implement a **Partial Cross Entropy Loss** that enables training segmentation models using only a small subset of labeled pixels.

 Labeling satellite imagery at the pixel level is prohibitively expensive.
 This project implements a **Point-Supervised Semi-Supervised Learning (SSL)** framework to perform semantic segmentation with extreme label scarcity.